Ryan Boatright

-Ryan Jamar Boatright (born December 27, 1992) is an American-born naturalized Armenian professional basketball player for Avtodor Saratov of the VTB United League.
-He also represents the Armenian national basketball team.
+Ryan Jamar Boatright (born December 27, 1992) is an American and naturalized Armenian professional basketball player for Brillantes del Zulia of the Superliga Profesional de Baloncesto.
+He has also represented the Armenian national basketball team in international competition.
 He completed his college career at University of Connecticut in 2015.
-Boatright was a key player for the Huskies' 2013–14 NCAA Championship team, as he earned 2014 NCAA Final Four All-Tournament team honors.
+Boatright was a key player for the Huskies' 2013–14 NCAA championship team, as he earned 2014 NCAA Final Four All-Tournament team honors.

 High school career

 Boatright, an Aurora, Illinois native, averaged 31.2 points per game as a senior at East Aurora High School and was named Illinois Co-Mr. Basketball with Chasson Randle.

-As a Senior, he once scored 63 points in a game against Proviso West, and another outing scoring 55 against St. Charles North.
+As a senior, he scored 63 points in a game against Proviso West, and another outing scoring 55 against St. Charles North.
 Boatright also led the charge in defeating and upsetting the undefeated Benet Academy Redwings in the Sectional Semifinals 60–52.
-Benet was ranked #1 in the State of Illinois, 7th in the Nation with a team that featured Wisconsin bound Frank Kaminsky.
+Benet was ranked #1 in the state of Illinois, 7th in the nation with a team that featured Wisconsin-bound Frank Kaminsky.
 Boatright finished with 29 points and 6 assists.
 He had originally committed to West Virginia, but changed his mind when the Mountaineers signed another point guard just a day later.
 He then went on and decided to commit to the University of Connecticut.

 College career

 Freshman year

 Upon arriving at Connecticut, his eligibility was challenged.
 After he missed the first three games, the National Collegiate Athletic Association ruled that he would have to serve an additional three-game suspension to bring his total to six games served due to "receiving improper benefits", consisting of more than $8,000 in cash and other impermissible benefits that he and his mother had received.
-Upon further review, Boatright's suspension was increased to a total of nine gamesn.
+Upon further review, Boatright's suspension was increased to a total of nine games.
 Nonetheless, as a freshman he averaged 10.4 points, 4.0 assists and 3.3 rebounds in 30.1 minutes per game.

 Sophomore year

-Following his return, Boatright along with backcourt teammate Shabazz Napier both rose to the national spotlight as they were highlighted as one of the nation's best backcourts, as they both averaged a combined 33 points and 9 assists per game, outplaying nearly every opponents' backcourt they've played.
+Following his return, Boatright along with backcourt teammate Shabazz Napier both rose to the national spotlight as they were highlighted as one of the nation's best backcourts, as they both averaged a combined 33 points and 9 assists per game, outplaying nearly every opponents' backcourt they have played.
 He kept the momentum up in his sophomore season of 2012–13, raising his scoring average to 15.4.
 He was named to the USBWA All-District first-team at the conclusion of the season.